Not all Contradictions are created equal

 \[\begin{align} x < y &\land \neg \, x < y \\ x < y &\land ~~ ~y \leq x \end{align}\]

-Intuitively, both of them seem to simply express ”\(x\) is strictly smaller then \(y\) and \(y\) is less or equal to \(x\)“, and intuition also tells us that this is a contradiction.
-While there is nothing to add to that conclusion, there is more to say about why both of them lead to a contradiction.
+Intuitively, both options simply seem to express ”\(x\) is strictly smaller then \(y\) and \(y\) is less or equal to \(x\)“, and intuition also tells us that these statements are in contradiction to each other.
+While there is nothing to add to that conclusion, there is more to say about why both cases lead to a contradiction.

 Let’s highlight some of the things that happened in this last proof: